facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     `max_colors`  | `#!py3 int`   | `#!py3 5`     | Max number of colors that will be evaluated in the `colors` parameter.
 Multiple colors are used to to create palette boxes showing multiple colors lined up horizontally.
     `alpha`       | `#!py3 bool`  | `#!py3 False` | Will create color box images with a real alpha channel instead of simulating one with a checkered background.
     `border_map`  | `#!py3 int`   | `#!py3 0xF`   | A mapping of which borders to show.
 Where `0x1` is `TOP`, `0x2` is `LEFT`, `0x4` is `BOTTOM`, `0x8` is `RIGHT`.
 Map flags can be accessed via `mdpopups.colorbox.TOP` etc.
+///

 ### Color Box Raw

+/// define
 `#!py3 bytes mdpopups.color_box`

-:
-    Generates a color preview box image and returns the raw byte string of the image.
+-   Generates a color preview box image and returns the raw byte string of the image.

     Parameter     | Type          | Default       | Description
     ------------- | ------------- | ------------- | -----------